Honduras Driving Advice and Car Hire Info

 The roads are generally in good condition, with the odd pot hole here and there, particularly in The South East of the Island between Flowers Bay and the turn off to West Bay.
 The main hazard is taxi drivers, stopping unexpectedly in front of you.
 Generally when on the road, cars give you enough room though there can be a lot of traffic between Dixon Cove ,Coxen Hole and the Southern Beaches when there are Cruise Ships visiting the Island (most days!).
 The Island only has one main road running North South and with a loop connecting Coxen Hole, Sandy Bay and West End- its impossible to get lost.

 Once past Los Fuertes heading North, the roads are really quiet and riding is a pleasure, as you pass through hilly, green countryside bordered by the sparkling waters of the Caribbean.
 The paved road continues up to Oak Ridge in the North where you can take a boat ride to see the mangroves and stilt houses.If you want to get off the paved road, a reasonable dirt track leads up the West Coast through the villages of Mud Hole, Corozal and Hottest Sparrow, before emerging near the mall North of Los Fuertes – if you plan to do this route on a scooter, check with Captain Vans before setting off on the condition of the road.

 Although I try and keep the information in the site updated as much as possible, in a rapidly moving world, situations can change daily.
 Therefore please use the site as an approximate guide, and in conjunction with other resources in order to form your view on driving conditions, roads, safety etc.

 Honduras Car Rental –

 Hertz, Alamo, National, Avis, Thrifty, have branches here.
-Also usually features on the main broker sites such as Argus Car Hire and Web discount sites such as LastMinute.com
+Also usually features on the main broker sites and Web discount sites such as LastMinute.com

 Honduras Self Driving Rules-